klemie/Ground-Support/documentation/server.md

 ## Telemetry

 The Telemetry Service is an iteration of UVic Rocketry's [groundstation](https://github.com/UVicRocketry/groundstation) proof of concept.
-Based on a deep dive into the
+Based on a deep dive into the old code we have determined ...

 ### Decoding